 Branch of a Foreign Company in Germany

 Many people mix up branch with a subsidiary and / or representation.
-They just want a footprint without incorporating here.
-When you incorporate, you will found a different legal entity.
-Another (juristic) person having its own rights and duties.
+A branch is just another registered footprint without incorporating in Germany.
+When you incorporate, you will found a different legal entity – another (juristic) person having its own rights and duties.
 Well, a branch is not a legal form of a company but only a registered domestic agent.
-Germans love to talk more of a representation; a branch with no legal personality.
+A branch with no legal personality.